Anamika-20-creator/Iris-Flower-Classification/README.md

 To analyze the Iris dataset and find patterns in flower species measurements.

-Dataset Contains :-
+Dataset Contains
-sepal length, sepal width, petal length, petal width, and species.
+° Sepal length
+° Sepal width
+° Petal length
+° Petal width
+° Species

-Tools Used:-
+Tools Used
-  -Python -Pandas -Matplotlib -Seaborn

-Steps:-
-  -Data cleaning -Exploratory Data Analysis (EDA) -Visualization

-Insights:-
-  -Species differ by petal size -Setosa is easily identifiable -Versicolor and Virginica have some overlap

-Conclusion:-
+° Python
+° Pandas
+° Matplotlib
+° Seaborn

+Steps
+1.Data cleaning: Ensuring no null values or inconsistencies.

+2.Exploratory Data Analysis (EDA): Understanding the statistical distribution of the features.

+3.Visualization: Using plots to identify trends.

+Insights
+° Species differ significantly by petal size.

+° Setosa is easily identifiable as it clusters    separately.

+° Versicolor and Virginica have some overlap, making them harder to distinguish by measurements alone.

+Conclusion
 The project reveals distinct physical characteristics that define each Iris species.